JoaquinGF74/Portfolio/index.md

 ## 💼 Work Experience

-### **Senior Project | Lindenwood University, MO**
-*Front-End Programmer & Database Designer (Jan 2025 – May 2025)*
-- Designed a normalized relational database (3NF) with proper primary and foreign keys
-- Implemented pop-ups and UI features connecting front-end with database logic
-- Wrote queries enabling real-time interaction between users and the backend

 ### **Performance Science Program | Lindenwood University, MO**
 *Data Analyst (Jan 2024 – Dec 2024)*
-- Built machine learning models to monitor and analyze weekly player performance
-- Developed back-end to front-end communication pipelines for a web application
-- Implemented pattern recognition systems to support athlete development and coaching decisions
+- Designed and implemented machine learning algorithms using SQL, R, and Python to track players' performance, enhancing the accuracy of performance analysis.
+- Developed queries to pull data from the database, streamlining data processing and modeling for improved efficiency.
+- Developed clustering and classification code to analyze players' statistics and development, providing insights for strategic decision-making.

 ### **HG Desarrollos Inmobiliarios | Buenos Aires, Argentina**
 *Field Construction Assistant (Dec 2016 – Feb 2018)*
-- Supported the installation of water and electrical systems in buildings
-- Transported materials and coordinated logistics on site
+- Assisted in constructing water and electric systems for buildings, ensuring timely completion and adherence to safety standards.
+- Facilitated the transportation of materials, optimizing logistics to ensure materials were available on-site as needed.
-- Assisted chief plumber and chief electrician in infrastructure projects
+- Supported the chief plumber and chief electrician by preparing tools and materials, contributing to efficient workflow and project progress.

+---

+## 💡Projects

+### **Senior Project | Lindenwood University, MO**
+*Front-End Programmer & Database Designer (Jan 2025 – May 2025)*
+- Built the database utilizing an SQL server that helped pull data from students and their degrees easier.
+- Utilized Python to design the GUI, and the interconnection between Front-End and the Database.
+- Built queries that facilitated the interaction of the user with the App allowing changes in the Database on the run.

 ---

 ## 🏆 Leadership Experience